Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental Results and Discussion

+The magnetic excitation spectra determined by neutron scattering\cite{Toth2012} revealed van-Hove singularities at 5, 11, 17, and 33 meV in powder samples corresponding to flat regions in the spin-wave dispersions.
+Moreover, single-crystal studies showed a gap of 3.5~meV (assigned to interplane coupling) and further flat regions at about 8~meV (81\wn).
+These two energies are in agreement with the distances of the R1 feature from ZM1 and the peak at +80.1\wn (A) from ZM2 and justify their assignment to exciton-one-magnon sidebands.
+Also for the three low-energy van-Hove singularities we find corresponding sideband energies.
+Therefore we can assign all the strong absorptions in the vicinity of R1 to exciton-magnon excitations.

-The $^4A_2 \rightarrow {}^2T_2$ (R3) band only reveals the absorption R3 at 19450\wn which broadens and seemingly disappears on approaching $T_\text{N}$ from below, although a broad background contribution is still visible above the N\'eel temperature, which indicates the short-range order regime.
+The $^4A_2 \rightarrow {}^2T_2$ (R3) band only reveals the absorption R3 at 19450\wn without any sign of a zero-magnon line and, hence, an identification as an exciton-magnon transition is not obvious.
+The excitation R3 broadens and seems to disappear on approaching $T_\text{N}$ from below, although a broad background contribution is still visible above the N\'eel temperature.

-Following the same procedure as in the case of CuCrO$_2$, we fit the absorption peaks R1 and R3 using Gaussian line shapes.
+Following the same procedure as in the case of CuCrO$_2$, we evaluate the main absorption peaks R1 (neglecting its small splitting at lowest temperatures) and R3 using Gaussian line shapes.
 The fit parameters are shown in Fig.~\ref{fig:fitparcacro}.
-The excitation R1 can be followed up to 41~K. The eigenfrequency shows the typical increase to lower temperatures and, as expected, the line width increases strongly when approaching the magnetic ordering temperature from below.
-Notably, the intensity exhibits a broad maximum at around 30~K marked by an arrow in the figure, before it becomes nearly constant towards lowest temperatures.
-An anomaly below the N\'eel temperature at about 24~K has also been found by ESR measurement, recently,\cite{Choi2012} confirming the possible existence of a further energy scale in the system.
-The excitation R3 can be tracked as a very broad feature up to 70~K. The eigenfrequency is almost constant below $T_\text{N}$, but increases for $T>T_\text{N}$.
-The line width is slightly increasing on approaching $T_\text{N}$ from below and shows a similar increase as the eigenfrequency above $T_\text{N}$.
-The intensity is decreasing with increasing temperature, showing the strongest decrease in the vicinity of $T_\text{N}$.
-Although an anomaly below the N\'eel temperature may exist in this compound, it seems that exciton-magnon excitations are more dominated by the antiferromagnetic phase transition than by features associated with the existence of $Z_2$ vortices.
+The excitation R1 can be followed up to 44~K. The eigenfrequency shows the typical increase to lower temperatures and, as expected, the line width increases strongly when approaching the magnetic ordering temperature from below.
+The intensity increases with temperature and exhibits a broad maximum at around 35~K before it decreases again when magnetic order gets lost.
+As in the case of CuCrO$_2$ the excitation R3 can be tracked as a very broad feature up to 70~K, but the eigenfrequency is almost constant below $T_\text{N}$, which is not expected for a magnon sideband, and increases for $T>T_\text{N}$.
+The temperature dependence of the line width of both lines can be described by an Arrhenius law [Eq.
+(1)] below $T_\text{N}$ and yields $E^*/k_B$ = 152(12)~K, $B$ = 846(250)\wn, $\Delta \omega_0$ = 21.8(3)\wn for R1 and $E^*/k_B$ = 157(11)~K, $B$ = 1455(404)\wn, $\Delta \omega_0$ = 65.8(4)\wn for R3.
+The values of the activation energy of the two lines are very close, suggesting that the lifetime of both lines is governed by the same mechanism.